Frichetten/frichetten.github.io/content/blog/xss_in_aws_console.md

 Indeed you can load the iframe from an S3 bucket!

 ## Submitting to AWS
 Not seeing an obvious way to get past the CSP I settled with HTML/iframe injection.
 Was it cool?
-Sure, I mean any vuln in the AWS Console is neat, but HMTL injection is fluff for a pentest report.
+Sure, I mean any vuln in the AWS Console is neat, but HTML injection is fluff for a pentest report.
 Either way, I sent an email over to the AWS Vulnerability Disclosure program along with some screenshots, and a proof of concept (Python script to stick an HTML payload in the user-agent for the update-environment API call).

 The AWS Security Team responded promptly and said they forwarded the information on to the service team.
 From here, I waited about two weeks and noticed that I no longer had any events in the Change History page.
 "Weird", I thought, "maybe they were just old and dropped off"?
 So I created some new CloudTrail events and they still didn't show up.